Enhancing Smart Contract Security Analysis with Execution Property Graphs: Related Work

-\begin{itemize}[leftmargin=*] \item \textit{Online Attack Detection.} Grossman \etal~\cite{grossman2017online} develop a polynomial online algorithm for checking if an execution is effectively callback free, a property for detecting reentrancy vulnerabilities.
-Rodler \etal~\cite{rodler2019sereum} introduce Sereum, a runtime solution to detect smart contract reentrancy vulnerabilities.
-Sereum exploits dynamic taint tracking to monitor data-flows during contract execution and applies to various types of reentrancy vulnerabilities.
-Chen \etal~\cite{chen2020soda} develop \texttt{SODA}, an online framework for detecting various smart contract attacks. \item \textit{Forensic analysis.} Perez and Livshits~\cite{perez2021smart} propose a Datalog-based formulation for performing analysis over \EVM execution traces and conduct a large-scale evaluation on~$\numprint{23327}$ vulnerable contracts.
-Zhou \etal~\cite{zhou2020ever} undertake a measurement study on $420$M Ethereum transactions, constructing transaction trace into action and result trees.
-The action tree gives information of contract invocations, while the result tree provides asset transfer data, which are then compared against predefined attack patterns.
-Zhang \etal~\cite{zhang2020txspector} design~\textsc{TxSpector}, a logic-driven framework to investigate Ethereum transactions for attack detection. \textsc{TxSpector} encodes the transaction trace into logic relations and identifies attacks following user-specified detection rules. \end{itemize}
+Grossman \etal~\cite{grossman2017online} develop a polynomial online algorithm for checking if an execution is effectively callback free, a property for detecting reentrancy vulnerabilities.
+Rodler \etal~\cite{rodler2019sereum} introduce \textsc{Sereum}, a runtime solution to detect smart contract reentrancy vulnerabilities. \textsc{Sereum} exploits dynamic taint tracking to monitor data-flows during contract execution and applies to various types of reentrancy vulnerabilities.
+Chen \etal~\cite{chen2020soda} develop \textsc{SODA}, an online framework for detecting various smart contract attacks.
+Torres \etal~\cite{ferreira2020aegis} propose a dynamic analysis tool for the \EVM based on a domain-specific language.
+To the best of our knowledge, \framework represents the first generic dynamic analysis framework for the EVM that offers precise data flow tracking capabilities.